GrayMiao123/NYU-CV-Fall2024-Project-Group10/README.md

-# This is the branch for inference and model compression
+# For inference and model compression

 ## Weights file path
 ```